 Coleton Fishacre house

 The arts and crafts exterior hosts a stunning Art Deco interior, complete with original features.
-Please be aware that the house is closed until further notice.

 Explore the D'Oyly Carte's country home

 This country home was built in 1926 for Rupert and Dorothy D'Oyly Carte, who were inspired to make the beautiful valley running down to the sea the site for an elegant home.
 Here they could entertain in style and indulge their passion for the outdoors.
 You get a real feel for their lifestyle of outdoor pursuits and entertainment as you explore the house; look out for the wind dial which indicated good sailing weather, and the bell on the side of the house which could be rung to call the family in from the cove at the bottom of the garden at meal times.